Gordon Brown says Government in 'crisis' and demands fourth budget to help with cost-of-living crisis

-Speaking to BBC’s Sunday Morning, the Scottish Labour stalwart also suggested a Global summit could tackle people’s soaring costs.
+Speaking to BBC’s Sunday Morning, the Scottish Labour stalwart also called on Mr Johnson to spearhead a global summit aimed at helping to tackle people’s soaring costs.

-Asked about poverty figures, he said: “I am shocked by the fact that so many families and so many children are going to be forced into poverty during this winter, despite Chancellor Sunak’s proposals last month.
+Asked about poverty figures, Mr Brown said: “I am shocked by the fact that so many families and so many children are going to be forced into poverty during this winter, despite Chancellor [Rishi] Sunak’s proposals last month.

 “Something has got to be done about this.
 And it has to be done in a far fairer way than the previous three budgets.